Gaston College Learning Center (GCLC)

 Ask a Question - Facebook: Via Facebook, students can ask a grammar, citation or general writing question and then check back for answers as the page is updated daily.

 Oral Communications Lab: The Writing Center also offers an Oral Communications Lab to provide students personalized consultation and instruction on oral class assignments at any stage of development.
-A coach can help with oral presentations, such as public speaking, group presentations, debates, and panel discussions.
+A tutor can help with oral presentations, such as public speaking, group presentations, debates, and panel discussions.
 We also offer one-on-one tutoring in interviewing skills, oral exams, and readings.
 We provide guidance on topic selection, organization, audience analysis, research, oral citation of sources, visual element design, speech apprehension, and speech and interview rehearsal with video feedback.